bbenedict/bbenedict/100days.md

 ## day 37

 More Python O-Reilly book examples this time exploring categorical data.
 I also added some techniques to clean up the data that I learned in a basic Udacity class some time ago.
 This work will come in handy when I resume working on my non-open source data set.

+## day 38

+Resumed work on the non-open source data set.
+Converted the project to jupyter a notebook.

+## day 39

+Significant work on the non-open source data set.
+Generating charts on answers provided by users.

+## day 40

+Now using dataframes to create graphs from questions that have the most responses from an account list.
+This is going to come in very handy for deciding which questions are interesting to look at.